Anneysha7/athena_hacks/README.md

-# Project name
+# WiskiWords

-Welcome to our project Words Without Borders (WWB)!
+Welcome to our project Words WiskiWords!
 This is our entry for the [2023 Athena Hacks Challenge](https://athenahacks2023.devpost.com/).
 We are participating in the **Best Beginner** and **Best Community Hack sponsored by Meta** categories.

 ## What Words Without Borders is about
-WWB generates poems and songs in your target language, as well as provides a translation.
+WiskiWords generates poems and songs in your target language, as well as provides a translation.
 Through this project, we hope that people from across the world get to understand different cultural literacies by searching a theme of a song or a poem that they have in mind.

 ## How to use Words Without Borders
 Very easy!
 Simply go to <link>, enter a theme in the search bar, select the target language of your poem and a language you wish to see the poem to be translated to.
 Hit submit, then sit back and enjoy the cultural beauty of the words that appear in front of you.